AtillaTahak/space-travelers/README.md

 - You can clone this repo by typing `git clone git@github.com:AtillaTahak/space-travelers.git` on your terminal.

-- Type `cd math-app` to access the project on the terminal.
+- Type `cd space-travelers` to access the project on the terminal.

 - Run `npm install` from your editor's terminal.